Professional Development Workshops for Educators

 A Superpower for Learning

-Presented in 2021 at the Artful Teaching Project, Juneau, Alaska, and Friendship Public Charter School, Washington, DC, 2021.
+Presented in 2021 at the Artful Teaching Project, Juneau, Alaska, DC's Friendship Public Charter School 2021, Ohio's Kennedy Center Collaborative 2022, Utah's Learning Edge Conference 2022 and more.

 A robust, fluent relationship with emotions is not only central to a child’s well-being; it is essential to their thinking and learning.
 Inspired by the innovative, joyful work of African American artist Alma Thomas, this workshop features interactive activities that use poetry and movement to strengthen critical and creative thinking while building students’ self-awareness, self-agency, social awareness and relationship skills.